How Do I? Tompkins A-Z

 • If you are experiencing any of the emergency warning signs of trouble breathing, persistent pain or pressure in the chest, bluish lips or face, call 9-1-1 immediately.

-Commercially available over-the-counter (OTC) test kits.
+Over-the-counter (OTC) test kits.

 • A negative result indicates that you may not be infected and may be at low risk of spreading disease to others, though it does not rule out an infection.
-Repeating the test will increase the confidence that you are not infected.
+You may be infected but your "viral load" may not be high enough for the test to pick it up.
+Also, occasionally a test gives a false negative.

 Documentation of isolation orders